rsodre/the-laundering-dilemma/README.md

 * `/agents/request`: Scripts for testing, trigger agents, check balances, etc.
 * `/sequencer`: Run the experiment in sequence.
 * `/libs`: Misc functions used by all packages.
+* `/client`: Displays the experiment in real time.

 ## Environment setup